The line between cell survival and cell proliferation in cancer

 Tumor cells are fundamentally different than normal, healthy cells.
 In tumors, the clockwork genetic mechanisms that control the life cycle of cells are entirely disrupted, a fact that may hold the key to defeating cancer.
 The Altieri laboratory is interested in how tumor cells evade apoptosis – also known as programmed cell death – which is the process that normally causes dysfunctional cells to self-destruct.
 Bypassing apoptosis is a hallmark of cancer, and medical science is eager to find new ways of “reprogramming” cancer cells to die.

-Altieri and his team are currently focused on three programs to understand the biology of survivin and how exploiting this biology may provide new cancer therapies:
+Altieri and his team are currently focused on three programs to understand the biology of survivin with respect to cell cycle progression, in particular, mitosis, cell survival and the cellular stress response and how exploiting these pathways may provide new cancer therapeutics.

 The role of survivin in cell division